compare

 Is Waystar a clearinghouse or a full RCM platform?

-Both, depending on how it is licensed.
-Waystar began as the combination of Navicure and ZirMed, two established electronic claims clearinghouses.
-The company has since acquired and built a full revenue cycle management platform on top of that clearinghouse foundation, adding prior authorization, CDI, patient payments, denial management, and AI-powered workflow automation.
-Organizations can license Waystar as a clearinghouse layer without the full platform, or as a full end-to-end RCM solution.
-The clearinghouse history is why Waystar has over 850 payer connections and why EHR vendors like NextGen Healthcare have published integrations with Waystar specifically for EDI.
+Both, depending on the license.
+Waystar began as the combination of Navicure and ZirMed, two established claims clearinghouses, and has since built a full RCM platform on top, adding prior authorization, CDI, patient payments, denial management, and AI workflow automation.
+You can license it as a clearinghouse layer or as end-to-end RCM.
+The clearinghouse roots are why Waystar carries over 850 payer connections and why EHR vendors like NextGen Healthcare publish integrations with it for EDI.

-The product is engineered at health-system scale and health-system economics.
-Enterprise contracts, custom pricing, implementation timelines measured in months, and a platform breadth that includes CDI, patient payment portals, and agentic AI automation are well-matched to the complexity of a hospital billing department.
-For an independent billing company managing fifteen to two hundred providers across multiple client practices, that breadth introduces overhead — configuration complexity, implementation cost, and a product surface that addresses clinical and patient-facing workflows the billing company does not own.
-The billing company's daily work — claim building, denial routing, ERA posting, follow-up queues, payer enrollment — is a subset of what Waystar covers, and a smaller, billing-company-first platform may fit that subset more directly.
+Rarely.
+Waystar is engineered at health-system scale and economics: enterprise contracts, custom pricing, multi-month implementations, and a surface that includes CDI, patient portals, and agentic AI.
+For a billing company running fifteen to two hundred providers across many client practices, that breadth is overhead for workflows you do not own.
+Your daily work — claim building, denial routing, ERA posting, follow-up queues, payer enrollment — is a subset of what Waystar covers, and a billing-company-first platform tends to fit that subset more directly.

 What does Waystar actually cost?

-Waystar does not publish pricing.
-All quotes require a sales engagement.
-Third-party aggregators and reviewer platforms cite a range starting at roughly $11,000 per year for smaller organizations, with enterprise health system agreements commonly falling in the $200,000 to $1,000,000 or more per year range.
-Implementation fees, EHR integration fees, and training or concierge engagements are layered on top and are also custom-quoted.
-The pricing structure is designed for organizations with formal procurement processes, multi-year budget cycles, and dedicated IT teams to manage integration.
+Waystar does not publish pricing; all quotes require a sales engagement.
+Third-party aggregators cite a range from roughly $11,000 per year for smaller organizations to $200,000 to $1,000,000 or more per year for enterprise health system agreements, with implementation, EHR-integration, and training fees layered on top and also custom-quoted.
+The structure assumes formal procurement, multi-year budgets, and an IT team to manage integration.
+These figures are estimates, not published rates.

 Does Medi connect to the same payers as Waystar?

-Medi uses Stedi as its clearinghouse for 837 claim submission, 835 ERA, 270/271 eligibility, 276/277 claim status, 278 authorization, and 277CA acknowledgment.
-Stedi's payer network covers the same major commercial payers, Medicare, and Medicaid programs that most billing companies work with.
-Waystar has documented connections to over 850 payers.
-For specialty payers or Medicaid state programs with non-standard EDI requirements, payer connectivity is worth verifying directly with either vendor.
+Medi uses Stedi for 837 claim submission, 835 ERA, 270/271 eligibility, 276/277 claim status, 278 authorization, and 277CA acknowledgments.
+Stedi's network covers the major commercial payers, Medicare, and Medicaid programs most billing companies work with.
+Waystar documents connections to over 850 payers.
+For specialty payers or state Medicaid programs with non-standard EDI, verify connectivity directly with either vendor.

 Can a billing company use both Waystar and Medi?

-In theory, yes, though it is unusual in practice.
-Some billing companies that serve large health systems use Waystar at the health system level for enterprise RCM and CDI, while using a billing-company-first platform like Medi for their independent practice clients.
-The operational complexity of running two platforms — enrollment, work queues, reporting, permissioning — is real, and most billing companies choose one operating layer.
-The more common scenario is that a billing company evaluating Waystar is doing so because a large health system client uses Waystar and the billing company is being asked to connect into it, not replace its own platform with it.
+In theory, yes, though it is unusual.
+Some billing companies serving large health systems run Waystar at the health-system level for enterprise RCM and CDI while using a billing-company-first platform like Medi for independent practice clients.
+Running two platforms — enrollment, queues, reporting, permissioning — is real overhead, and most pick one operating layer.
+More often, a billing company evaluating Waystar is doing so because a large health system client uses it and wants the company to connect in, not replace its own platform.

 How current is this comparison?

-Last reviewed 2026-05-17.
-Waystar is a publicly traded company (Nasdaq: WAY) and its product, pricing, and acquisitions change.
-The primary sources for current Waystar positioning are waystar.com and investors.waystar.com.
-Pricing estimates cited above come from third-party reviewer aggregators and market analyses available at the time of review; they are estimates, not published rates.
-Verify current pricing and packaging directly with Waystar before making any procurement decision.
+Last reviewed 2026-06-07.
+Waystar is publicly traded (Nasdaq: WAY), and its product, pricing, and acquisitions change.
+Primary sources for current positioning are waystar.com and investors.waystar.com.
+Pricing estimates here come from third-party aggregators and market analyses available at review time; they are estimates, not published rates.
+Verify current pricing and packaging with Waystar before any procurement decision.

 References